Funnels

 3. Event: UpgradeEvent

-This lets you see drop-off rates between each step of your onboarding funnel.
+This lets you visualize drop-off rates between each step of your onboarding funnel.

 Units

-Typically, the unit ID corresponds to a user ID or an anonymous ID stored in a cookie.
-It could also be a team ID or organization ID, as long as it's present in all event types in the funnel.
+Typically, the unit ID represents a user ID or an anonymous ID stored in a cookie.
+It can also be a team ID or organization ID — any identifier that’s available for every step in the funnel.

 Funnel data

-The first step of your funnel captures all relevant events within a specified timeframe.
-You'll see the unique count, which reflects the number of unique units (users, teams, etc.) based on your configured unit ID.
+The first step of your funnel includes all matching events within your selected time range.
+The unique count shown here represents the number of unique units (users, teams, etc.) based on your configured unit ID.

 You can add filters to each step of your funnel to only select the data you're interested in.